Jochelinn/time-series-XAI-study/README.md

 # time-series-XAI-study
-Experimental study of state of the art explaineable artificial intelligence techniques for time series forecasting
+WIP Experimental study of state of the art explaineable artificial intelligence techniques for time series forecasting